rhyslwells/Data-Archive/content/uncleaned/Problem Definition.md

 - How will we evaluate the performance of the machine learning model?
 - What metrics will be used to measure success?

-# Example:

-# When are we done:

-# Ask Chatgpt:

-"""
-	# What is involved?
-	# Give an example:
-	# When are we done?
-"""